 For five years, I served as chair of the House Judiciary Committee, which has broad jurisdiction over family law issues such as marriage, adoption and child support; commercial law; landlord/tenant issues; real estate; intellectual property; domestic violence; consumer protection; constitutional rights; and the court system.
 For four years, I served as chair of Senate Law & Justice Committee, which has jurisdiction over gun issues; family law; commercial law; adult criminal law; real estate issues; constitutional rights; and the court system.
 I continue to serve on that committee and also serve on the Senate Ways & Means Committee, the Senate Early Learning & K-12 Education Committee, and the Senate Rules Committee, as well as the Legislative Ethics Board , the Office of Public Defense Advisory Committee , and the Statute Law Committee.
 I was appointed by Governor Gregoire in 2010 to serve on the Uniform Law Commission.

 I have also been working hard to change the conversation in our state about tax reform.
 In 2011, I helped organize and was a plaintiff in a lawsuit to overturn the two-thirds supermajority requirement for increasing taxes imposed by Tim Eyman’s Initiatives 960, 1053 and 1185.
 On February 28, 2013, the Washington Supreme Court struck down the supermajority requirement and reinstated majority rule on tax policy in the Washington Legislature.
 This was a tremendous victory for the citizens of our state.
 We put the decision to immediate use in passing over $300 million in new revenue for the 2013-15 budget.
 The change was also critical to the success in 2016 of the transportation funding package and our education funding increases in 2017.
-That victory also made it possible for us to enact a capital gains tax in the 2021 session.
+That victory also made it possible for us to enact a capital gains tax in the 2021 session, which the Supreme Court upheld on March 24, 2023.